 SEMrush’s social media team was once faced with the same issue.
 And, that is exactly why we decided to create a dedicated social media management tool to make our routine less time-consuming.
 It took only half a year for our amateur tool to grow into a comprehensive social media suite!

-In this guide, we will look at the steps you can take to set up and manage your posting schedule on Facebook, Twitter and LinkedIn with the help of SEMrush’s Social Media Poster.
+In this guide, we will look at the steps you can take to set up and manage your social media posting schedule on Facebook, Twitter and LinkedIn with the help of SEMrush’s Social Media Poster.

-Set Your Social Media Schedule and Posting Goals
+Set Your Social Media Posting Schedule and Goals

 In our previous article dedicated to SEMrush’s Social Media Tracker, we learned step-by-step how to analyze your competitors’ social media activity.
 So by now, you should have more clarity as to how often, how much content, and what type of content you should be posting to stay ahead of your competition.